Data-Centric Land Cover Classification Challenge

 Timeline

-Participants may submit multiple solutions.
-All submitted solutions will be listed on the leaderboard.
+Participants may submit 5 submissions every day and 100 in total.
+The best submitted solution will be automatically listed on the leaderboard.

 Subject | Date |